Understand when to buy a car and how to negotiate to save thousands on your next purchase

 Dealers like to use the trick of commitment to sell you a car.
 They’ll spend hours talking to you about a car, letting you test drive it and ‘pre-approving’ your credit.
 After all that time spent, many buyers feel like they have to buy a car or they just wasted their time.

-If you can wait a few months, 2018 could be the best time to buy a car in more than a decade.
+If you can wait a few months, 2019 could be the best time to buy a car in more than a decade.
 Prices should continue to fall and dealers will get increasingly desperate to make a sale.
+Use the data to determine the best month to buy a car and how to use the information.
 Understand when to buy a car and how to negotiate your best deal.